neverRare/butter/README.md

 [Documents](doc/README.md)

-Butter aims to be a concise and friendly language for building efficient software.
+A tasty language for building efficient software.

-**Note:** Still work in progress.
+**Note:** Still work in progress and pretty much experimental.

 ## A small taste